Urban sprawl: the big picture

 At Collier Homes, we recognise that there is great availability of unused land throughout the inner-urban suburbs of Perth.
 Such land can be developed to realise its latent housing potential and market value.
-In collaboration with POST- architecture, we are working on quality, well-designed, sustainable, and scalable solutions to assist in filling this void.
+We are working on quality, well-designed, sustainable, and scalable solutions to assist in filling this void.

 Alberto Amara BAppSc(Hons), DipBldg is a third-generation builder and skilled construction professional with extensive experience across building and construction.

 Figure 2: Perth as seen from the International Space Station